onqtam/headjack/docs/why/10_COOPERATION.md

 What shouldn't we be divided on?

-> "The work is done when every actuator is sentient and fully coherent with all the others." - [Joscha Bach](https://x.com/Plinz/status/1834928906559954958)

 Most people have read at leats a couple of books in their life.
 What if we could socially nudge ourselves into coherence for what is most important and point to the most important books?